gardenlinux/gardenlinux/docs/legacy/01_developers/build_image.md

 - Building in parallel significantly increases memory usage.
 - There are no mechanisms in place to handle memory exhaustion gracefully.
 - This feature is only recommended for users with large build machines, ideally with 8GiB of RAM per builder thread.
-It may work with 4GiB per thread due to spikes in memory usage being only intermittent during the build, but your milage may vary.
+It may work with 4GiB per thread due to spikes in memory usage being only intermittent during the build, but your mileage may vary.

 ### Cross Architecture Builds